hydrusvideodeduplicator/hydrus-video-deduplicator/docs/usage.md

 python -m hydrusvideodeduplicator --api-key="78d2fcc9fe1f43c5008959ed1abfe38ffedcfa127d4f051a1038e068d3e32656"
 ```

 To run the gui, add `--gui` to the command above.
-Ensure you have the GUI dependenices installed.
+Ensure you have the GUI dependencies installed.

 </details>